Sam Bernstein, Ann Arbor DWI Lawyer Defends Driving Under the Influence Cases

 Consequences of a Drunk Driving Conviction in Michigan

-If you have been convicted of a DUI, some immediate serious consequences may occur, including:
+If you have been convicted of a drunk driving offense, some immediate serious consequences may occur, including:

 - You may be arrested and booked in jail.